mborreros/chapter_charter/README.md

 ## Additional Feature Plans

 - ~~sorting of journeys/challenges/collections~~ (added 1/10/2023)
-- click of dashboard chart's leads users to that specific view on the respective card/detail page
+- click of dashboard charts leads users to that specific view on the respective card/detail page
 - users can review books and organize by reviews
 - graphs showing user reviews
 - users can recommend a book to one another